sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ![Control flow graph example](img/structural-testing/examples/CFG-branch-example.svg)

-Note that we split the for-loop into three blocks: the variable initialization, the decision block, and the increment.
+Note that we split the for-loop into three blocks: the variable initialisation, the decision block, and the increment.

 Note how agnostic this CFG representation is.
 You can even build CFGs of program written in different